 What Can a Family Law Attorney Do to Help Resolve a Child Custody Battle?

 While child custody matters are ultimately decided by a judge, having an attorney on your side can help you build a strong argument to defend your parental rights.
 You may also need to defend yourself from untrue or exaggerated claims from your ex-partner, and your attorney can help you show the judge your ex is trying to make you look bad or making false claims to gain an advantage in the process.
 Whenever possible, a family law attorney can help you negotiate a parenting plan and reach an agreement without ever going to court.

-If going to court is necessary, your attorney will know how to file the required paperwork and assist you through the process.
-He or she can provide you and any witnesses with coaching and guidance before a court appearance, give you more information on the judge that has been assigned to your case, and even advise you on what type of evidence is admissible in court and what you should or should not say.
+If going to court is necessary, your attorney will navigate the litigation process and prepare the strongest possible defense to secure your custody goals.
+He or she teach you how to testify with confidence and conviction, educate you regarding who the judge is, and partner with you in selecting the evidence that supports your goals.
 Something as simple as showing pictures of your ex-partying as proof of bad parenting may be seen by the judge as a display of anger and resentment on your part instead.
-Your attorney can advise you on how to act so you can represent yourself as a good parent and take the right steps to maximize the chances that your child custody battle will be decided in your favor.
+Your attorney will advise you how to testify so you can persuade the court that you are the best parent and maximize your chances that your child custody battle will be decided in your favor.

 Why Is Hiring an Attorney Better Than Representing Myself in a Family Law Case?